usadellab/untwist/README.md

-See script `./methods/filter_out_LD_correlated_SNPs.sh` for details on how `bcftools` (version 1.9) was used to filter out SNPs correlated to other positions with an `r^2 >= 0.4`.
+See script `./methods/filter_out_LD_correlated_SNPs.sh` for details on how `bcftools` (version 1.9) was used to filter out SNPs correlated to other positions with an `r^2 > 0.7` within a window of size 1,000 bp.

-After filtering 452,176 SNPs remained.
+After filtering **1,031,085 SNPs** remained.
 The result is stored in file `./results/all_public_and_all_untwist_SNP_filtered.vcf.gz`.

 #### Complete Linkage Clustering based on identity by state (IBS) distances